Ajit Roy

 Ajit Roy (29 June 1938 – 4 September 2011) was a Bangladeshi Rabindra Sangeet singer.
 During the Liberation War of 1971 he sang inspiring songs called Gana Sangeet to inspire people to take arms against the Pakistani forces.
-He was awarded Independence Day Award in 2000 by the Government of Bangladesh.
+He was awarded the Independence Day Award in 2000 by the Government of Bangladesh.

 Early life

-Roy was born in the village Ulipur in Kurigram district on June 29, 1938.
+Roy was born in the village of Ulipur in Kurigram district on June 29, 1938.
 His father Mukunda Chandra Roy was a government official in Rangpur while his mother Konika Roy was a school teacher and cultural activist.
-He took lesson on Tagore music from his mother Konika Roy in his childhood.
+He took lesson on Tagore's music from his mother Konika Roy in his childhood.

 Career

 In radio and television

 Roy came to Dhaka in the 1960s and began working with the country's government-run radio station and also worked with the country's only television channel from its inception.
 He gained in popularity in composing many patriotic songs during the war.

 In the mid-60s Roy used to compose a new song on the occasion of the Language Movement Day every year and present that particular song on the auspicious day.
-It was Roy, who sang Bidrohi by Rebel Poet Kazi Nazrul Islam, composed by Altaf Mahmud on one such occasion.
+It was Roy who sang Bidrohi by Rebel Poet Kazi Nazrul Islam, composed by Altaf Mahmud on one such occasion.
 In 1972 he joined Bangladesh Betar (radio) as a music director, and retired in 1996.
-He is also the founder of a musical organisation, Abbhudoy Sangeet Academy.
+He was also the founder of a musical organisation, Abbhudoy Sangeet Academy.